IterableOnceOps

 Attributes

-Converts this collection of iterable collections into a collection formed by the elements of these iterable collections.
+Given that the elements of this collection are themselves iterable collections, converts this $coll into a $ccoll comprising the elements of these iterable collections.

-Converts this collection of iterable collections into a collection formed by the elements of these iterable collections.
+Given that the elements of this collection are themselves iterable collections, converts this $coll into a $ccoll comprising the elements of these iterable collections.

-The resulting collection's type will be guided by the type of collection.
+The resulting collection's type will be guided by the type of $coll.
 For example:

 val xs = List(